Family Educational Rights & Privacy Act

 Title I: Parents Right to Know

-USD 490 has Title I schools (Blackmore, Grandview, Skelly and El Dorado Middle School) and must meet federal rules related to teacher qualifications as defined in No Child Left Behind.
+USD 490 has Title I schools (Blackmore, Grandview, Skelly and El Dorado Middle School) and must meet federal rules related to teacher qualifications as defined in Every Child Succeeds Act (ECSA).
 These rules allow you to learn more about your child’s teachers’ training and credentials.
 We are happy to provide this information to you.
 At any time, you may ask:

 • Whether the teacher met state qualifications and certification requirements for the grade level and subject